Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Set Object Property

-Set the value of an object property.
+Sets the value of the given object property.
 This node can be used to share variables between different traits.
 If the trait(s) you want to access the variable with are on different objects, use the *[`Global Object`](#global-object)* node to store the data.
 Every trait can access this one.

 **See also:**